 This page provides an overview of BigQuery jobs.

-Because jobs can potentially take a long time to complete, they execute asynchronously and can be polled for their status.
-Shorter actions, such as listing resources or getting metadata, are not managed by a job resource.
+Because jobs can potentially take a long time to complete, they run asynchronously and can be polled for their status.
+Shorter actions, such as listing resources or getting metadata, are not managed as jobs.

 Required permissions

-At a minimum, to run a job, you must have bigquery.jobs.create
+To run a BigQuery job, you need the bigquery.jobs.create

-For more information on IAM roles and permissions in BigQuery, see Predefined roles and permissions.
+For more information about IAM roles and permissions in BigQuery, see Predefined roles and permissions.

 Quota policy